 Pat has performed long-term capital improvement projects that resulted in the installation of 50,000 tons of chilled water cooling at the National Institutes of Health in Bethesda.
 He has experience and knowledge in mechanical, electrical, civil, and structural engineering.
 Additionally, he has actively worked in all aspects of the consulting engineering business including design, construction, commissioning, and management.

-Pat is a licensed Professional Engineer, a certified US Green Building Council LEED Accredited Professional (LEED AP), Accredited Qualified Commissioning Process Provider (QCxP) and a National Society of Professional Surveyors (NSPS) Certified Survey Technician.
-He is also an active member of The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+Pat is a licensed professional engineer, a certified U.S. Green Building Council LEED Accredited Professional (LEED AP), Accredited Qualified Commissioning Process Provider (QCxP) and a National Society of Professional Surveyors (NSPS) Certified Survey Technician.
+He is also an active member of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).